marmelab/react-admin/docs/Forms.md

 export default OrderEdit;
 ```

-Alternatively, you can use the react-admin `<FormDataConsumer>` component, which grabs the form values, and passes them to a child function.
+Alternatively, you can use the react-admin `<FormDataConsumer>` component, which grabs the form values and passes them to a child function.
 As `<FormDataConsumer>` uses the render props pattern, you can avoid creating an intermediate component like the `<CityInput>` component above:

 ```tsx
 import * as React from "react";